-It is a compile-time error if a name N is re-exported by a library L and N is introduced into the export namespace of L by more than one export, unless all exports refer to same declaration for the name N. It is a static warning to export two different libraries with the same name.
+It is a compile-time error if a name N is re-exported by a library L and N is introduced into the export namespace of L by more than one export, unless all exports refer to same declaration for the name N. It is a static warning to export two different libraries with the same name unless their name is the empty string.